sympodius/haiverin.scot/content/life/shooting-for-suck-cess/index.md

 Do you know how to drive screws in the correct order to prevent misallignment and strain-cracking?
 I do, because my Dad taught me.

-Do you know how to open a rusted-shut lock by applying WD-40?
+Do you know how to open a lock that's rusted-shut by applying WD-40?
 I do, because my Dad taught me.

 Do you know how to change the blade drive belt on a ride-on lawnmower's cutting deck?
 I do, because my Dad taught me.